Abduwali Muse: Additional attacks

+Trial and sentencing

 Muse pleaded guilty to the hijacking, kidnapping and hostage-taking charges on 18 May 2010.
-Charges of piracy and possession of a machine gun were dropped in exchange for the guilty plea.
+Charges of piracy, punishable by a mandatory life sentence, and possession of a machine gun were dropped in exchange for the guilty plea for a sentence between 27 and 33 years.

-On 16 February 2011, Muse was sentenced to 33 years and 9 months in federal prison.
+On 16 February 2011, Muse was sentenced to 33 years and 9 months in federal prison, followed by five years of supervised release and ordered him to pay $550,000 in restitution.

 Imprisonment

-Muse was initially incarcerated (and currently resides) at the Federal Correctional Institution, Terre Haute, in the Communications Management Unit.
-His projected release date is 20 June 2038.
-He was moved to the Federal Correctional Institution, Edgefield, temporarily, but has since been transferred back to Terre Haute as of November 2020.
+Muse was initially incarcerated at the Federal Correctional Institution, Terre Haute, in the Communications Management Unit.
+He was temporarily moved to the Federal Correctional Institution, Edgefield before being transferred back to Terre Haute.
+As of December 2025, Muse is incarcerated at Federal Correctional Institution, Cumberland.
+His projected release date is 30 May 2038.

+In March 2011, Muse was put in solitary confinement and had his communication privileges limited.
+According to Terre Haute staff, a man who had recently been taken hostage and released by Somali pirates claimed that one of his captors spoke about how Muse tasked them with killing the captain of the Win Far 161, which Muse reportedly hijacked before the Maersk Alabama.
+Prison authorities stated that two phone calls made by Muse in summer of 2009 while in pre-trial detention matched the former hostage's claims, though Muse's legal defense stated that the calls were "misinterpreted".

 Muse worked as a prison orderly, although his wage was garnished to pay the restitution he owes for the hijacking as well as a court fee.
 He said he spent his free time in prison watching TV, reading and writing.
-In 2016, he acquired a GED.
 While in Terre Haute he received his first English lesson from Mufid Abdulqader who had been sentenced to 20 years in prison after the Holy Land Foundation trial.
-He spent some time in solitary confinement for being "disruptive".
+Canadian-based Mosotho filmmaker Kaizer Matsumunyane planned to make a documentary about Muse, titled The Smiling Pirate, which was in pre-production with a release year of 2018.
+According to The Daily Beast, the project "stalled" in 2013, though Muse and Matsumunyane maintained contact until 2016.
+Also in 2016, Mutsumunyane stated that Muse had obtained a GED.

+In February 2016, an appeal by Muse was denied by the 7th U.S. Circuit Court of Appeals, as the 2010 plea deal included that he could not forfeit his guilty plea.
+Muse argued that he felt pressured into giving an adult age by investigators, also noting that he spoke no English at the time, with his appointed interpreter lacking fluency in Muse's particular Somali dialect.
+In 2017, Muse filed a lawsuit against three staff members of the Terre Haute facility, holding them responsible for the loss of 15 teeth, seven of which were extracted in 2011, through "deliberate indifference".